shivupoojar/AnekaPrograms/README.md

 ## Creating Aneka Cloud Computing Cluster

 ## Creating two-node clusters in Azure Clouds
+## Creating Aneka cluster with VMs in Xen Server-based hypervisor and Multi-Core Server
 ## Creating Developer Environment

 To set up the developer environment, the following are the requirements: